rolandjansky/athena/MuonSpectrometer/MuonDetDescr/MuonNSWAsBuilt/README.md

 # NswAsBuilt: compute as-built NSW strip positions

-This package is able to compute strip positions for the NSW (currently only for the MicroMegas).
+This package is able to compute strip positions for the MM and sTGC chambers of NSW.
 This package is provided as a standalone library, and can be included in athena trivially.

-NSW as-built databases are in JSON format and are available at [this link][NswAsBuiltFiles].
+NSW as-built databases are in JSON format and are available for MM at [this link][NswAsBuiltFiles] and for sTGC at [this link][sTGC_json].
 In the future they will be available in the conditions DB.

 ## Basic usage